 top of page

 Research and publications on Lise Cristiani have been seriously slowed and sometimes even abandoned due to a lack of documents.
-Thus, we are still awaiting the announced works by Isabelle Blanchetière, Marie-Thérèse Grisenti, and Lonaïs Jaillais.
+Thus, we are still awaiting the announced books by Isabelle Blanchetière, Marie-Thérèse Grisenti and Lonaïs Jaillais.

 Among them are, for example, letters and album pages: